Charles W. Whalen Jr.: U.S. representative

 Whalen next ran for Congress in 1966.
 During the election, he walked 880 miles around his district to meet voters.
 In the general election, he defeated freshman incumbent Rodney Love with 53.8% of the vote.

 In five more races, Whalen was never seriously challenged.
 He won 78% of the vote in 1968, a year when Hubert H. Humphrey won his district.
 He followed that in 1970 and 1972 with 76% and 74%, respectively.
 In 1974, a year that the Republicans faced fallout from the Watergate scandal, he was the only Republican with no challengers in the primary or general election.

-Whalen had a liberal voting record in the House.
+Whalen had a liberal voting record in the House, although he opposed abortion, due to his Catholic faith.
 In 1967, he and four other Republicans authored a position paper “How to End the Draft: The Case for an All-Volunteer Army” and introduced legislation to end the draft.
 He was also an opponent of the Vietnam War who supported legislation to reduce the military budget and to introduce a timetable for the withdrawal of American forces from Vietnam.
 In 1971, he and Lucien Nedzi introduced the Nedzi-Whalen Amendment to a military procurement bill that would have prohibited the use of funds for the bill to be used in Southeast Asia after the end of 1971.
 In his final term, he supported efforts to eliminate the B-1 bomber program.

 In 1973, Whalen authored the book "Your Right to Know: How the Free Flow of News Depends on the Journalist's Right to Protect His Sources," which has an introduction written by Walter Cronkite.

 His voting record increasingly put him at odds with his own party.
 Congressional Quarterly estimated that, in 1974, he voted against the majority of his party members 72% of the time.
 In 1977, he acknowledged that he had spoken with the Democratic Party leadership about switching parties.
 While Ohio state law would have made this difficult, he also considered running as an independent in 1978.
+Whalen was one of three House Republicans to oppose a tax cut bill sponsored by Jack Kemp (R-NY) and William Roth (R-DE), the other two being Millicent Fenwick (R-NJ) and Paul Findley (R-IL).
 Ultimately, he decided not to run for re-election in 1978.
 Whalen was succeeded by Democrat Tony P. Hall.
 After he left Congress, Whalen switched his party registration to Democratic.